Iamatto01/OSProject/README.md

 ***Questions:***

 1. What is default OS used to run the virtual environment for codespaces. ***(1 mark)*** __Fill answer here__.

+Codespaces uses Linux as the default OS to run the virtual environment.

 2. What are the two options of ram, disk and vcpu configuration you can have in running codespaces . ***(1 mark)*** __Fill answer here__.

+The two common configurations for Codespaces are:
+4-core machine: 8 GB RAM, 32 GB disk
+8-core machine: 16 GB RAM, 64 GB disk

 3. Why must we commit and sync our current work on source control? ***(1 mark)*** __Fill answer here__.

+Committing and syncing ensures that all changes are saved and pushed to the main repository, preventing any loss of work and keeping the repository updated for collaboration and version tracking.

 ## Exploring the Terminal